Debt consolidation loans

 - Interest rates vary according to the size and length of the loan

-- A longer loan may attract a lower rate of interest, but repayments will be made for longer
+- A longer loan may attract a lower rate of interest, but repayments will be made for longer.
+That means the loan could cost you more overall

-- Borrowers with poor credit records will be charged higher rates of interest.
+- Borrowers with poor credit records are typically charged higher rates of interest.

 Our loan calculator can give you an idea of how much you could borrow and what your monthly repayments would be.